alexfornuto/romm-wiki/Upgrading-to-3.0.md

 - REDIS_PORT=6379
 ```

-To setup a new Redis container, have a look at the [example docker-compose.yml file](https://github.com/zurdi15/romm/blob/master/examples/docker-compose.example.yml).
+To setup a new Redis container, have a look at the [example docker-compose.yml file](https://github.com/zurdi15/romm/blob/master/examples/docker-compose.example.yml) or read more about [Redis in our wiki](https://github.com/zurdi15/romm/wiki/Redis-Cache).

 ## Support for saves, states and screenshots